NyckelAI/python-sdk/docs/index.md

 func.create_samples([
     ("This is a nice comment", "Not toxic"),
     ("Hello friend", "Not toxic"),
-    ("This is a bad comment", "Toxic"),
+    ("I hate people like you", "Toxic"),
     ("Who is this?
 Go away!", "Toxic"),
 ])